-This project encourages students to write their own children’s book using the STORYBIRD free website.
+This project encourages students to write their own children’s book using the STORYBIRD website.
 They don’t even have to be artistic as templates from a variety of artists are available for use.
 After they write their book they create a VOKI to encourage others to read it.
 VOKI is also a free website where student create a talking avatar.
 Students can create books on any themes or you can assign a specific theme.
 The possibilities are limitless.

 Time Frame: 1 block